Mitral Valve Repair ICD-10-CM Codes

 • Postoperative care involves monitoring heart function, administering medication to manage pain and prevent blood clots, and providing physical therapy for recovery.

-• As with any surgical procedure, the benefits and risks should be thoroughly discussed with a healthcare provider before making a decision.
+• As with any surgical procedure, the benefits and risks should be thoroughly discussed with a healthcare provider before a decision is made.

 • History of mechanical mitral valve replacement